frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔧 **Tool Execution Success** | Tools work correctly | > 99% |
 | ⏱️ **Response Latency** | Time to respond | < 2s |

+> 💡 **How I answer this:**
+>
+> "I measure RAG and agent quality with specific metrics.
+Retrieval precision - are we retrieving relevant documents?
+Target >90%.
+Context relevance - does the context match the query?
+Target >85%.
+Hallucination rate - is the AI making things up?
+Target <5%.
+Multi-turn consistency - are conversations coherent across turns?
+Target >95%.
+For tool execution, I expect >99% success rate.
+Response latency should be <2s.
+Brand voice alignment requires manual review - I sample responses weekly to ensure they match our tone.
+I run regression tests before every deployment to catch quality regressions."

 ---

 ### 🔒 Q23.
 How do you handle data governance and compliance?